Fears For Missing Pregnant Woman #LauraWallen, Teacher Fails To Arrive On 1st Day Of School, Car Later Located

-The family and students of Laura Wallen, a well-liked Maryland high school teacher, are fearing for her safety this week after the 31-year-old woman who is four months pregnant failed to show up for work on the first day of school, Tuesday, September 5.
-But her family last heard from Walden a day earlier, on Monday, when she left them a text message that was so alarming, they felt they had to call the police, according to a report by The Baltimore Sun newspaper.
+The family and students of Laura Wallen, a well-liked Maryland high school teacher, are fearing for her safety this week after the 31-year-old woman, who is four months pregnant, failed to show up for work on the first day of school.
+Her family last heard from Walden a day earlier, on Monday, when she left them a text message that was so alarming, they felt they had to call the police, according to a report by the Baltimore Sun.

 She was last spotted at about 8:30 a.m. on Monday at her condominium residence, where she lives by herself, in Olney, Maryland, a suburb about 20 miles north of Washington, D.C., according to WRC-TV.
 About an hour later, she sent what her family described as the “troubling” text.
 And that was the last they heard from her.